viam-labs/speech/README.md

 Commands will exist in the buffer if [listen](#listen) is configured and the robot has heard any commands (triggered by [listen_trigger_command](#listen_trigger_command)).
 This enables voice-activated programmatic control of the robot.

+### listen_trigger(type=*enum(say|completion|command)*)

+The next speech heard will trigger *say*, *completion* or *command*, depending on the trigger_type passed in.
+No trigger string is required, and configured trigger string will not be respected.
+If speech is already being recognized when this command is called, that speech will be taken as the next trigger when complete.

 ## Viam Service Configuration

 The following attributes may be configured as speech service config attributes.